porsche-design-system/porsche-design-system/packages/components/src/components/form/select-wrapper/select-wrapper.examples.md

-# Select
+# Select Wrapper

-The **Select** component is a styling wrapper for the native HTML `<select>` form element.
+The `p-select-wrapper` component is a styling wrapper for the native HTML `<select>` form element.
 To improve accessibility on devices with touch support, it defaults to the native user interface behaviour.

 A `label` is a caption which informs the user what information a particular form field is asking for.
-The **Select Wrapper** component can be used with or without a label but it's recommended to keep the label visible for better accessibility whenever possible.
+The `p-select-wrapper` component can be used with or without a label but it's recommended to keep the label visible for better accessibility whenever possible.
 When used without a label, it's best practice to provide a descriptive label text for screen readers.

 ## Basic example